One of the most common questions asked by entrepreneurs entering the field of tattoo removal is, "can I perform laser tattoo removal in my state?"

 Laser tattoo removal businesses exist in all U.S. states and territories and are established with an understanding of the legal requirements.
 Here, we are going to discuss the most common laser tattoo removal regulations found in the U.S., what the due diligence process looks like, and how Astanza can help you get started.

-The Most Common Tattoo Removal Regulations
+The Most Common Tattoo Removal Regulation

-The vast majority of states do not require tattoo removal clinic owners or laser operators to have medical credentials, whether as a physician, nurse, or something similiar.
+The vast majority of states do not require tattoo removal clinic owners or laser operators to have medical credentials, whether as a physician, nurse, or something similar.
 In fact, non-medical personnel make up the bulk of individuals active in the laser tattoo removal industry.

 There are, however, a few exceptions to this rule, but the most common regulations include some combination of the following requirements: